NOTA (film): Release

 It was earlier announced that, the film will be released on 4 October 2018.
 Later, speculations were clarified that the film releases on 18 October 2018, due to the delay in post-production works, clashing with Vada Chennai, Sandakozhi 2 and Telugu film Hello Guru Preme Kosame.
 However, the post-production works were completed earlier and the film was released on 5 October 2018.

 The distribution rights of the Tamil version were bought by Abinesh Elangovan under the banner Abi & Abi Pictures.
 The US distribution rights were acquired by Freeze Frame Films and the film was released on 4 October 2018, a day before original release.

-Home Media
+Home media

-The Telugu version of the film was made available to stream on 4 November 2018 on Prime Video.
+The Telugu dubbed version of the film was made available to stream on 4 November 2018 on Prime Video.
 The Tamil version was released on the same platform on 27 February 2019.
-The satellite rights of the film in Tamil version were sold to Zee Tamil & Zee Thirai.
+The satellite rights of the film in Tamil version were sold to Zee Tamil and Zee Thirai.
 While the Telugu version were sold to Star Maa.

 Marketing

 The first look poster was released on 8 March 2018, with Deverakonda showing an inked middle finger.
 A sneak peek was released on 2 September 2018 and the following day, the theatrical trailer was unveiled.
 The makers promoted the film via mock campaigns and mock public meetings, in Vijayawada on 30 September and in Hyderabad on 1 October.
-A pre-release event was not held.
+A pre-release event was held.

+In 2018, Vijay Deverakonda collaborated with the YouTuber and social media influencer Rajmohan Arumugam for a quirky sneakpeak promotional video ahead theatrical release of NOTA which was unveiled in Rajmohan's Put Chutney YouTube channel, where Devarakonda was seen narrating political phrases.